The Grey Veil

 5. Characters with Vow of Poverty are allowed to have a spellbook.
 The limitation on expensive spell components still applies.

 THINGS TO CONSIDER:

 This campaign will be based around the sea.
 Land masses are relatively smaller and isolated.
-Travel and the economy are largely ship-based, and a fair amount of the game will take place on our around ships.
-Consider where and how you want your character to fit into this culture when you are picking your skills, etc. If you think it would be fun to play a landlubber “fish out of water,” that’s cool too.
+Travel and the economy are largely ship-based, and a fair amount of the game will take place on or around ships.
+Consider where and how you want your character to fit into this culture when you are picking your skills, etc. If you think it would be fun to play the trade guild’s accountant, a landlubber “fish out of water,” that’s cool too.
 Or, you could play an aquatic race and be an actual fish out of actual water…